oxfordroadmapping/country-profiles-clean-up-zh_hant/central-america-n-caribbean/anguilla.md

 18 years of age; universal

 ### 行政部門
-- `chief of state`: King CHARLES III (since 8 September 2022); represented by Governor Julia CROUCH (since 11 September 2023)
+- `國家元首`: King CHARLES III (since 8 September 2022); represented by Governor Julia CROUCH (since 11 September 2023)
-- `head of government`: Premier Dr. Ellis WEBSTER (since 30 June 2020)
+- `政府首腦`: Premier Dr. Ellis WEBSTER (since 30 June 2020)
-- `cabinet`: Executive Council appointed by the governor from among elected members of the House of Assembly
+- `内閣`: Executive Council appointed by the governor from among elected members of the House of Assembly
-- `elections/appointments`: the monarchy is hereditary; governor appointed by the monarch; following legislative elections, the leader of the majority party or majority coalition usually appointed premier by the governor
+- `選舉/任命`: the monarchy is hereditary; governor appointed by the monarch; following legislative elections, the leader of the majority party or majority coalition usually appointed premier by the governor

 ### 立法部門
-- `description`: unicameral House of Assembly (11 seats; 7 members directly elected in single-seat constituencies by simple majority vote, 2 appointed by the governor, and 2 ex-officio members - the attorney general and deputy governor; members serve five-year terms)
+- `描述`: unicameral House of Assembly (11 seats; 7 members directly elected in single-seat constituencies by simple majority vote, 2 appointed by the governor, and 2 ex-officio members - the attorney general and deputy governor; members serve five-year terms)
-- `elections`: last held on 29 June 2020 (next to be held in 2025)
+- `選舉`: last held on 29 June 2020 (next to be held in 2025)
-- `election results`: percent of vote by party - NA; seats by party - APM 7, AUF 4; composition - men 8, women 3, percentage women 27.3%
+- `選舉結果`: percent of vote by party - NA; seats by party - APM 7, AUF 4; composition - men 8, women 3, percentage women 27.3%

 ### 司法部門
-- `highest court(s)`: the Eastern Caribbean Supreme Court (ECSC) is the superior court of the Organization of Eastern Caribbean States; the ECSC - headquartered on St. Lucia - consists of the Court of Appeal - headed by the chief justice and 4 judges - and the High Court with 18 judges; the Court of Appeal is itinerant, travelling to member states on a schedule to hear appeals from the High Court and subordinate courts; High Court judges reside in the member states, though none on Anguilla
+- `最高法院`: the Eastern Caribbean Supreme Court (ECSC) is the superior court of the Organization of Eastern Caribbean States; the ECSC - headquartered on St. Lucia - consists of the Court of Appeal - headed by the chief justice and 4 judges - and the High Court with 18 judges; the Court of Appeal is itinerant, travelling to member states on a schedule to hear appeals from the High Court and subordinate courts; High Court judges reside in the member states, though none on Anguilla
-- `judge selection and term of office`: Eastern Caribbean Supreme Court chief justice appointed by Her Majesty, Queen ELIZABETH II; other justices and judges appointed by the Judicial and Legal Services Commission; Court of Appeal justices appointed for life with mandatory retirement at age 65; High Court judges appointed for life with mandatory retirement at age 62
+- `法官遴選和任期`: Eastern Caribbean Supreme Court chief justice appointed by Her Majesty, Queen ELIZABETH II; other justices and judges appointed by the Judicial and Legal Services Commission; Court of Appeal justices appointed for life with mandatory retirement at age 65; High Court judges appointed for life with mandatory retirement at age 62
-- `subordinate courts`: Magistrate's Court; Juvenile Court
+- `下級法院`: Magistrate's Court; Juvenile Court

 ### 政黨
 Anguilla Progressive Movement or APM; (formerly Anguilla United Movement or AUM)Anguilla United Front or AUF